ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-data-stage.md

 ### Expected log output

-Once you have successfully responded to the GET_DESCRIPTOR Device request you should get logs like these (if you are logging like `usb-3` does):
+Once you have successfully responded to the GET_DESCRIPTOR Device request you should get logs like these (if you are logging like our solution does):

 ```text
 USB: UsbReset @ Duration { secs: 0, nanos: 211334227 }